 - Associated Signs & Symptoms: Nausea, vomiting, neurologic symptoms, seizure, syncope, change in mental status, neck pain or stiffness, sinus or dental pain, visual changes, fever, photophobia, hearing loss, nasal discharge

-- Context: History and pattern of prior headache, prodrome, aura
+- Context: History and pattern of prior headache, migraines, prodrome, aura

 - Modifying Factors: What helps or hurts (analgesics, lights)?

 - SAH Risk Factors: First-degree relative with an aneurysm, connective tissue disease